-If you have long-term chronic problems from COVID-19, UC San Diego Health's post-acute COVID-19 telemedicine clinic can help you recover — safely and conveniently with help from the region's most experienced COVID-19 doctors.
+If you have long-term chronic problems from COVID-19, UC San Diego Health's post-COVID-19 clinic can help you recover — safely and conveniently with help from the region's most experienced COVID-19 doctors.

 Our clinic is open to adults ages 18 and older who have had:

 - A positive COVID-19 polymerase chain reaction (PCR) test.
 (This is the common nasal swab test — not a rapid test.)